The New Paul and Virginia

-The New Paul and Virginia, or Positivism on an Island is a satirical dystopian novel written by William Hurrell Mallock, and first published in 1878.
-It belongs to the wave of utopian and dystopian literature that characterized the later nineteenth century in both Great Britain and the United States.
+The New Paul and Virginia, or Positivism on an Island is a satirical dystopian novel written by William Hurrell Mallock, first published in 1878.
+It belongs to the wave of utopian and dystopian literature of the late nineteenth century in both Great Britain and the United States.

 Satire

 Mallock derives the title of his book from Jacques-Henri Bernardin de Saint-Pierre's 1787 novel Paul et Virginie.
 As in that book, Mallock includes a shipwreck and a tropical island, though his satirical outlook is far from Saint-Pierre's earnest idealism.

-As his subtitle indicates, Mallock targets the Positivist and Utilitarian thinking of his era for satirical attack.
-He mentions John Stuart Mill, Auguste Comte, Frederic Harrison, John Tyndall, and Thomas Henry Huxley by name in his text.
+As his subtitle indicates, Mallock targets the Positivist and Utilitarian thinking of his era for satirical attack, name dropping John Stuart Mill, Auguste Comte, Frederic Harrison, John Tyndall, and Thomas Henry Huxley in the body of the text.
 Consistent with his other works, like his satirical novel The New Republic (1878), Mallock's stance is that of a conservative and a religious believer.
 One critic summarized his position: "Comically, but ruthlessly, Mallock exposes the moral vacuity he believes to lie behind the positivist creed," reducing it to "utter absurdity...."

-To support his satire, Mallock closes the novel with a ten-page collection of 29 quotations from positivist and liberal thinkers and writers of Mallock's era, including eleven quotes from Tyndall and nine from Harrison, plus five from Huxley and two each from Harriet Martineau and William Kingdom Clifford.
+To support his satire, Mallock closes the novel with a ten-page collection of 29 quotations from positivist and liberal thinkers and writers of Mallock's era, including eleven quotes from Tyndall and nine from Harrison, plus five from Huxley and two each from Harriet Martineau and William Kingdon Clifford.